gthelding/LRA-Wedge/README.md

 ## Overview

-**Flex Broadcast Wedge** (`flex-wedge.py`) is a Python script that allows SmartSDR clients to discover and connect to a FlexRadio transceiver on a remote network via the LRA Wireguard VPN, bypassing the need for a SmartLink account. *Note: MacOS users do not need to use this script.*
+**Flex Broadcast Wedge** (`flex-wedge.py`) is a Python script that allows SmartSDR clients to discover and connect to a FlexRadio transceiver on a remote network via the LRA Wireguard VPN, bypassing the need for a SmartLink account.

 ---